-Elliot Gray, is a Chartered Retirement Planning Counselor, as well as a Wealth Management Associate at Morgan Stanley in Burlington, Vermont.
+Elliot Gray is a Chartered Retirement Planning Counselor, as well as a Wealth Management Associate at Morgan Stanley in Burlington, Vermont.
 He received a Bachelor of Arts Degree from St. Lawrence University and joined Morgan Stanley in 1997.
 At Morgan Stanley Elliot specializes in assisting with investment management and personalized client services.
-He brings his financial world perspective to the board at Give
+He brings his financial world perspective to the board at Give Way to Freedom.

 Chris Destito works for Twitter, Inc. in Corporate Security.
 He retired from the FBI in 2017 after 21 years of service.
 The last five years of Chris’ career was spent fighting the overwhelming heroin problem in the State of Vermont.
 While doing so, Chris learned of the significant human trafficking problem in the State and began trying to assist the victims and prosecute those responsible.
 Chris relied on the vital services that Give Way to Freedom provided to assist the women that were prayed on by individuals distributing heroin in the State.

-As a newly establish board member Chris hopes to assist in educating law enforcement on how significant the problem is in the State, provide guidance on how to assist the victims and finally to successfully prosecute those responsible for this heinous crime.
+As a newly established board member, Chris hopes to assist in educating law enforcement on how significant the problem is in the State, provide guidance on how to assist the victims, and finally to successfully prosecute those responsible for this heinous crime.
 Chris is a graduate of the United States Military Academy at West Point.

-Bernice served as the past President of A.H.O.R.A, Association of Hispanic to Obtain Resources and Assistance for over 5 years was a Board member for that organization for over 11 years before the Board decided to dismantle since it had accomplish what it had set out to do for over 15 years .
-Currently Bernice is on the Board of CASADA as Co –Chair.
-She volunteers in several community groups and participates in the Vet to Vet peer groups in Putnam, Orange and Dutchess.
+Bernice served as the past President of A.H.O.R.A, Association of Hispanic to Obtain Resources and Assistance for over 5 years as a Board member for that organization for over 11 years before the Board decided to dismantle since it had accomplished what it had set out to do for over 15 years.
+Currently, Bernice is on the Board of CASADA as Co-Chair.
+She volunteers in several community groups and participates in the Vet to Vet peer groups in Putnam, Orange, and Dutchess.

 When she is not out and about trying to save the world, she is home doing what she loves to do best, cook up a storm for family and friends.
 Bernice loves traditions and loves to share this with her friends and family.
 Her Latino heritage just pours out of her in her cooking and in her personality.